microsoft/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/dynamic-tool-display.md

         @{Name='Prop2'; Value = 12345678; Type='number'; };
 }
 ```
+NOTE: All 3 properties ('State', 'Message' and 'Properties') are required in your return object:
+* 'State' should always return one of the 3 available values ('Available', 'NotSupported' and 'NotConfigured')
+* 'Message' may be an empty string but should return an explanation for 'NotSupported' & 'NotConfigured' states
+* 'Properties' should contain an empty object if we don't plan on using it (eg. @{ })

 For example, if we only wanted a tool to load if the remote server had bitlocker installed, we could use a script like this: